darinz/DL/12_CV/05_instance_segmentation.md

 # Instance Segmentation

+> **Key Insight:** Instance segmentation not only classifies each pixel but also distinguishes between different object instances, making it crucial for applications like autonomous driving, medical imaging, and robotics.

 ## 1. Overview

 Instance segmentation combines object detection and semantic segmentation to identify and segment individual object instances.
-Unlike semantic segmentation which assigns class labels to pixels, instance segmentation distinguishes between different instances of the same class.
+Unlike semantic segmentation, which assigns class labels to pixels, instance segmentation distinguishes between different instances of the same class.

 **Mathematical Definition:**
 ```math